Alan Wheat: House career and Senate campaign

 In 1992, Wheat drew four opponents in the Democratic primary election.
 He was perceived to be vulnerable due to the House banking scandal and his having been one of the House members who had made overdrafts.
 Wheat survived the primary and defeated Republican Edward “Gomer” Moody, who was a well-known Missouri businessman.
 Wheat won the general election, which also included two third-party candidates, with 59% of the vote.

-After United States Senator John Danforth said he would not run for re-election in the 1994 election, Wheat chose to leave the House and instead run for Danforth's seat.
+After United States Senator John Danforth said he would not run for re-election in 1994, Wheat chose to leave the House and instead run for Danforth's seat.
 The Senate race was closely watched nationally because Wheat was perceived as a candidate who could win crossover votes, as the House district he represented was 70 percent white.
 Wheat lost the general election to former governor John Ashcroft.
 Karen McCarthy was elected to succeed him in the House.